michaelvlach/qbs-autoproject/README.md

 There are plenty of common issues when using qbs-autoproject that has more to do with Qbs or C++ in general rather than qbs-autoproject itself.
 Couple of tips:

 1) Double check your configuration.
 While there are not many settings chances are there is something not quite right.
-Is your **rootProject** correct (and relative path)?
+Is your **root** correct (and relative path)?

-2) Make sure you use Qbs 1.9 and or up-to-date Qt Creator.
+2) Make sure you use latest Qbs and or up-to-date Qt Creator.
 The latter simplifies use of the former but sometimes it might not be detected correctly or there might be some issue in your Qbs profile that is being used.

 **Running qbs-autoproject produces project that is not as expected**